parse-community/docs/_includes/js/objects.md

 // just before saving the Parent
 ```

 In some scenarios, you may want to prevent this default chain save.
 For example, when saving a team member's profile that points to an account owned by another user to which you don't have write access.
-In this case, setting the option `cascadeSave` to `false` may come in handy:
+In this case, setting the option `cascadeSave` to `false` may be useful:

 ```javascript
 var TeamMember = Parse.Object.extend("TeamMember");